 - SKD (Standard Ketogenic Diet): This is a very low-carb, medium-protein, and high-fat diet that contains 75% of fat and 20% of fat protein and 5% carbs.

-- High-protein Ketogenic diet: This is like a standard ketogenic diet, however, includes more protein.
+- High-protein ketogenic diet: This is like a standard ketogenic diet, however, it includes more protein.

 - CKD (Cyclical Ketogenic Diet): This diet includes rotating between a rigorous high-fat, low-carb ketogenic diet plan.